6 Steps You Should Never, Ever Skip When Baking a Layer Cake

 You don’t want a domed cake, do you?
 Well, it’s likely the tops of each layer will not be entirely flat when they come out of the oven.
 You have to make them flat.
-Shave any bumps with a butter knife—or, if stubborn, gentle slits with a sharp knife—until the surface is even.
+Shave any bumps with a bread knife until the surface is even.
 Once you do that, the cake layers will sit evenly on top one another.

 5. Frost a crumb coating

 A baker’s trick is to do a thin, “crumb coat” layer of frosting first.
 The reason is that you want to trap those loose crumbs in the first layer of frosting and not have them show on the outside.
-Using a pastry brush avoids wrecking the cake while you do this.
+An offset spatula makes this process easy—here’s our Test Kitchen’s favorite.